-NEF service operations are designed for northbound traffic, AMF and SMF can add I-NEF on the routing path of NEF.
-Consequently, NEF services address target UE by Public identity (GPSI) or External Group Identifier, while I-NEF services address target UE by SUPI or 3GPP internal group identifier.
-If Nnef_EventExposure service is used to implement the functionality of I-NEF Event Exposure, then the use of SUPI and Internal Group Identifier must be restricted to use cases when the service operation is used inside 3GPP system (i.e. the use of these internal identifiers is not allowed in N33 / T8).
+NEF service operations are designed for northbound traffic, AMF and SMF can add I-NEF on the southbound routing path of the NEF.
+Consequently, NEF services address a target UE by Public identity (GPSI) or External Group Identifier, while I-NEF services address target UEs by SUPI or 3GPP internal group identifier.
+If Nnef_EventExposure service is used to implement the functionality of I-NEF Event Exposure, then the use of SUPI and Internal Group Identifier must be restricted to use cases when the service operation is used inside the 3GPP system (i.e. the use of these internal identifiers is not allowed in N33 / T8).

 NEF Event Exposure is designed for the consumer to subscribe to notifications.
-But via I-NEF Event Exposure, AMF or SMF is not subscribing to receive I-NEF notifications but configuring a routing address for sending its own notifications by means of subscription on behalf of third party (NEF).
+But via I-NEF Event Exposure, AMF or SMF is not subscribing to receive I-NEF notifications but configuring a routing address for sending its own notifications by means of subscription on behalf of third party NF (i.e. the NEF).
 This implies that the I-NEF processing for NEF Event Exposure differs from NEF processing of the same service operation.